US Preclearance Facility

 Dublin Airport is one of only a handful of airports outside North America that offers a US Preclearance facility.
 The benefit is that having cleared USCBP, passengers arriving in the US are treated as domestic arrivals, allowing them to avoid immigration queues upon arrival and pick up their bags and go.

 In addition, this benefits onward connecting passengers in the US who will have their baggage checked through to their final destination.

 - Go through Dublin Airport security screening

-- Complete TSA security screening (this is the American security screening standard). this differs from regular airport security in the following ways:
+2. Complete TSA security screening (this is the American security screening standard). this differs from regular airport security in the following ways:

-- Present your passport and boarding pass to a US Preclearance officer for inspection.
+3. Present your passport and boarding pass to a US Preclearance officer for inspection

 Electronic System for Travel Authorization (ESTA) for travel to the US